gitlabhq/gitlab-runner/docs/executors/custom.md

 1. `upload_artifacts_on_success` OR `upload_artifacts_on_failure`

 NOTE: **Note:**
 Since GitLab Runner 13.1 dynamic build stages are also supported.
-These are prefixed with `step_` and are not of a predefined set.
+They are prefixed with `step_` and are not of a predefined set.
 Starting 14.0 `build_script` will be replaced with `step_script` - [issue](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/26426).

 For each stage mentioned above, the `run_exec` executable will be executed with: